okkie2/PPM/README.md

 We welcome contributions to enhance functionality or improve the script.
 Please see `CONTRIBUTING.md` for contribution guidelines.

 ## License
-This project is licensed under the MIT License - see `LICENSE.md` for details.
+This project is licensed under the Apache 2.0 License - see `LICENSE.md` for details.

 ## Contact
 - Joost Okkinga